Ankle Fracture (cont.)

 the fracture will be managed as an ankle sprain.

-With any injured ankle, however, patients should not bear weight until a
+- With any injured ankle, however, a person should not bear weight until

 orthopedic doctor or a primary care doctor may place a better-fitting cast on